jrswgtr/Wagter_ClimateController/README.md

 # Wagter ClimateController #

 A "climate controlling" libary for Arduino.
 Can be used to control the climate using sensors and relays.
+I created this mainly for myself but also for anyone who would like to use, improve or extend this.

 ## ClimateSensor class ##